jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 ***

 ### CHANGING THE BACKGROUND COLOR
 The way these little displays work is kind of an engineering marvel: with super minimal power and only two wires, we can make very fast graphics.
 The tradeoff for this is that the display uses a really funky way of organizing everything.
+The [Adafruit `displayio` guide goes over this is detail](https://learn.adafruit.com/circuitpython-display-support-using-displayio/library-overview), but it's tremendously confusing so you shouldn't need to look at it unless you're interested in how this all works.

 First, we're going to create a *group*, which we can think of as a collection of all the stuff we're going to show onscreen.
-I'm calling mine "frame."
+I'm calling mine "frame" and will do the same throughout all the upcoming demos.

 ```python
 frame = displayio.Group()
 display.show(frame)
 ```

-We can actually have more than one group, but you likely won't need to worry about that.
-The [Adafruit `displayio` guide goes over this is detail](https://learn.adafruit.com/circuitpython-display-support-using-displayio/library-overview), but it's tremendously confusing so you shouldn't need to look at it unless you're interested in how this all works.

-To make things easier, I've gone ahead and built a bunch of helper functions that you can just copy/paste into your project!
-The first change we'll make is the background color – to make this easier, let's define some colors as variables:
+The first change we'll make is the background color.
+To make this easier, let's define some colors as variables:

 ```python
 white = 0xFFFFFF